-Castle School A S P I R E Curriculum Vision
+Castle School Curriculum Vision

 At Castle School, we create an environment rooted in expert relational practice, combined with high expectations and tailored support to meet individual needs.
 This approach leads to strong academic achievement and social-emotional development, equipping students with skills that extend beyond their time at Castle School.
-As a result, our students are well-prepared for post-16 destinations and enjoy enhanced life opportunities.
+As a result, our pupils are well-prepared for post-16 destinations and enjoy enhanced life opportunities.

 Key Stage 4